mumble-voip/mumble/docs/dev/build-instructions/cmake_options.md

 Prints extended information during the search for the needed dependencies (Default: OFF)

-### dpkg-buildflags

-Add CFLAGS, CXXFLAGS, CPPFLAGS and LDFLAGS from dpkg-buildflags to the build flags.
-(Default: OFF)

 ### elevation

 Set \"uiAccess=true\", required for global shortcuts to work with privileged applications.
 Requires the client's executable to be signed with a trusted code signing certificate.